alinaavanesyan/alina/pages/research.md

 <h2><strong>Should I eat or should I go: a systematic review and meta-analysis</strong></h2>
 <hr>

-This is a systematic review I was working on last year.
+This was a systematic review I conducted last year.
 The review aimed to identify patterns of grasshopper feeding preferences for native versus introduced plants and, consequently, grasshopper potential for biotic resistance of native communities, that (as the review has shown) is surprisingly overlooked in experimental studies on invasion ecology.